Overview

 A redict also increases this count.
 So be careful when using a redirect, as you may exceed the limit of 10 DNS queries.
 This may cause receivers to ignore your SPF policy.

-You can use our SPF validator tool to test the number of required DNS queries to evaluate your SPF record.
+You can use our SPF record validator tool to test the number of required DNS queries to evaluate your SPF record.

 Conclusion